 - A comforting, delicious meal with minimal effort!
 All you have to do is combine the ingredients and let the slow cooker do the heavy lifting.
+This keeps the prep time to 10 minutes.

-Key Ingredient Notes:
+Key Ingredient Notes

-- Sirloin: We love sirloin around here because it’s tender and flavorful while remaining fairly lean.
+- Sirloin – We love sirloin around here because it’s tender and flavorful while remaining fairly lean.
 However, you could swap it out with boneless ribeye, sirloin steak tips, or beef tenderloin.

-- Seasonings: Salt, pepper, dried rosemary, garlic powder, and onion powder create a savory flavor and add depth to the dish.
+- Seasonings – Salt, pepper, dried rosemary, garlic powder, and onion powder create a savory flavor and add depth to the dish.

-- Beef stock: This makes the base super flavorful!
+- Beef stock – This makes the base super flavorful!
 However, it can be high in sodium.
 So, buy reduced sodium for a healthier option.

-- Dijon mustard: A dash of mustard adds a nice tangy flavor that balances out the savoriness of the meat.
+- Dijon mustard – A dash of mustard adds a nice tangy flavor that balances out the savoriness of the meat.

-- White mushrooms: White mushrooms have a milder taste than other varieties, but feel free to swap them out with Cremini mushrooms instead!
+- White mushrooms – White mushrooms have a milder taste than other varieties, but feel free to swap them out with Cremini mushrooms instead!
 Cremini and Baby Bella mushrooms are the same.

-- Cornstarch: To thicken the gravy.
+- Cornstarch is to thicken the gravy.

-How to make beef stroganoff in a slow cooker:
+How to make beef stroganoff in a slow cooker

 - Season the beef: Add the cut sirloin to the bottom of the slow cooker, and sprinkle seasonings on top.